This is one of my favourite cakes, and if you are making your own ricotta can be guaranteed as gluten-free which is a bonus.

 1 vanilla pod, split and scraped

-400g caster sugar
+400g powdered caster sugar

-5 extra large egg yolks, room temperature
+5 extra-large egg yolks, room temperature

 200g cold unsalted butter, cut into small pieces